Mission and goals

-The mission of the Western Michigan University Dietetic Internship Program is to prepare self-directed, entry-level dietitians with the clinical and managerial skills essential for competent dietetics practice in diverse and changing health care, community, and food service environments.
+The mission of the Western Michigan University Dietetic Internship Program is to prepare self-directed entry-level nutrition professionals with the knowledge and skills needed to practice as competent registered dietitian nutritionists in diverse and changing health care, community, and food service environments.

-- Program completion rate over 5 years: 100 percent
+- Program completion rate over five years: 100%.

-- Passage rate on Commission on Dietetic Registration (CDR) exam within one year of first attempt based on past five years: 95%
+- Passage rate on Commission on Dietetic Registration (CDR) exam within one year of first attempt, average pass rates from 2017 through 2021: 95.7%;

-- Percentage of graduates who found employment in dietetics or related fields, or attended graduate school full time, within 12 months of graduation: over 90%
+Of those seeking employment, percent of graduates who found employment in dietetics or related fields within 12 months of graduation: > 80% all five years;

 Graduate satisfaction (“met expectations, satisfied with match”) by classes 2017 through 2021: 4.4 average out of 5.